 Federal Employees Devoting More Working Hours to Union Business

 Working for the federal government carries an implicit agreement: Employees serve the taxpayers who make their jobs possible.
 Yet an apparently significant and growing portion of employees are using time on the job to conduct union-related activity.
 The U.S. Office of Personnel Management (OPM) recently estimated that federal workers during Fiscal Year 2011 spent a combined 3.4 million hours on the job conducting union business at a cost of $155 million.
-These figures represent increases of 11 percent and 13 percent, respectively, over the previous year, well larger than the previous year's increases.
+These figures represent increases of 11 percent and 13 percent, respectively, over those of Fiscal Year 2010, which in turn were somewhat higher than the figures for Fiscal Year 2009.
 The numbers were leaked by one or more OPM staffers to the newsweekly Federal Times, which reported them in its November 26 issue.
 At least a couple members of Congress are disturbed over this.
 Union officials counter that the issue is a consequence of fiscal austerity.

 The Office of Personnel Management is the agency that sets the rules for hiring, promotion, wages/salaries, benefits, grievances and other issues that apply to the current 1.9 million full- and part-time civilian employees of the federal government.
 This requires a level of oversight that might not be available.
 Complicating the task is that much of the federal work force - a little over 30 percent - is represented by a union.
 While federal law long has prohibited these employees from going on strike, it doesn't prevent them from engaging in collective bargaining.
 That's why the American Federation of Government Employees, the National Federation of Federal Employees and the National Treasury Employees Union, among other unions, have played a major role in determining terms and conditions of employment within the federal bureaucracy.
 Conducting union business takes time.
 Increasingly, union representatives are spending it on the clock.